The Virtual Financial Advisor

 Virtual Doesn't Mean “Never in Person”

 By now I hope you can see the value of working with a virtual financial advisor.
 But let’s face it, humans are wired to connect with other humans, not computers.
-What I have seen is that although most of the client-advisor relationship can be done virtually, the in-person meeting still caries a lot of value.
+What I have seen is that although most of the client-advisor relationship can be done virtually, the in-person meeting still carries a lot of value.
 Although I have the technology and infrastructure to work with clients virtually anywhere, I still frequently meet with clients in person and given the right circumstances will fly anywhere to meet with a client or potential client.

 I have clients that I have never sat in the same room with, yet we work very well together and know a lot about each other, chatting about our kids, vacations, etc. I also have clients where the majority of the work we do is done virtually but we still try to meet in person from time to time.
-It helps keep the relationship strong and there simply is no replacement for a face to face meeting.
+It helps keep the relationship strong and there simply is no replacement for a face-to-face meeting.

 When you are considering working with a financial advisor, online or in person, make sure you find out how they operate, how often you can expect to hear from them, what it costs to work with them, and the value you will get in return (see my previous post; The Value Of Paying An Advisor For Financial Planning & Investment Advice for more information).
-You may find that working in a virtual manner is much easier and more comfortable for you, and if you know you can still meet in person with your advisor when necessary, it would seem like the perfect combination of digital advice and human interaction.
+You may find that working virtually is much easier and more comfortable for you, and if you know you can still meet in person with your advisor when necessary, it would seem like the perfect combination of digital advice and human interaction.

 Thank you for reading this post, If you have any questions about what it is like to work with a financial advisor virtually, please feel free to contact me here.